SkyeGunasekaran/CMPM118-NCG/README.md

 # CMPM 118 (NCG) - Collaborative Research Experiences in the Neuromorphic Computing Group

+**Applications for Winter Quarter close on January 2 11:59PM PST.**

 ## Instructor: Skye
 I am an AI researcher at the intersection of biology and artificial intelligence.
 My research has applications in time-series forecasting, medical event prediction, genomics, and bridging natural and artificial intelligence.
 [Google Scholar](https://scholar.google.com/citations?user=R_XFG5EAAAAJ&hl=en).